 Do you feel more relaxed, healthy and creative when you spend time outdoors?
 If so, you are not alone–studies show that exposure to nature reduces stress, enhances well-being, and improves human performance.
-Sadly, British workers spend 142 hours indoors each week–85% of their time, on average–between home, the office, retail shops and cars.
+Unfortunately, Americans spend 87% of their time indoors and an additional 6% in their vehicles, on average.
 A lot of that time is spent working indoors, and many companies are searching for ways to deliver the healthy benefits of nature to employees by creating outdoor offices.

 Biophilic design principles guide outdoor space design

 Biophilic office design brings natural elements indoors to enhance employee wellbeing, and its benefits are well-documented.
-Sir Cary Cooper, professor of organisational psychology at the University of Manchester surveyed over 7,600 workers in 16 countries and discovered those who worked in offices that incorporated elements of nature reported a 15% higher level of well-being, a 6% higher level of productivity and a 15% higher level of creativity.
+A recent survey of over 7,600 workers in 16 countries discovered that those who worked in offices that incorporated elements of nature reported a 15% higher level of well-being, a 6% higher level of productivity and a 15% higher level of creativity.

 As we’ve seen, there are good reasons to bring elements of water, plants, and natural light to indoor offices.
 But what about taking the workspace outside the building and placing it into nature?
 After all, there really is no substitute for fresh air, a fair breeze and direct sunshine on your skin.
 That’s why forward-thinking companies have begun creating outdoor office space.